-- 5. Upon completion of practical training, the diver must demonstrate proficiency in pre-dive, dive, and post-dive operational procedures for the particular model of rebreather to be used - 6.
+- environmental conditions or operational constraints - 5.
+Upon completion of practical training, the diver must demonstrate proficiency in pre-dive, dive, and post-dive operational procedures for the particular model of rebreather to be used - 6.
 Supervised dives target activities associated with the planned science diving application.
 Supervisor for these dives is the DSO or designee, experienced with the make/model rebreather being used